 What is the Difference Between a New and a Used Shipping Container?

-A new or single trip shipping container is one that has been used just once, usually from where it was made (usually China), packed with its cargo, and then shipped to the UK.
+A new or single trip is one that has been used just once, usually from where it was made (usually China), packed with its cargo, and then shipped to the UK.
 This makes them cost-effective and economic, whilst giving you a shipping container that is (almost) as good as new.

 Why Choose a New Shipping Container?